pachyderm/pachyderm/doc/docs/1.13.x/contributing/docs-style-guide.md

 **Examples:**

 The below outlines are 4 articles, with the parent article linking to each modular sub-topic.

-- How to Manage Login Credentials Via the API
-  - GET User's ID From `/api/users`
-  - POST Password Change to  `/api/user/credentials`
-  - DELETE User's ID From `/api/users`

 - How to Locally Deploy Pachyderm
   - MacOS Local Deployment Guide